 Although the terms “email advertising” and “email marketing” are sometimes used interchangeably, they refer to very different things.

 Email marketing is the use of your proprietary email messaging to reach existing contacts.
-If you’ve ever sent an email to customers or prospects in your CRM database, you’ve used email marketing as a tactic.
+If you’ve ever sent an email to customers or prospects, you’ve used email marketing as a tactic.

 Email advertising, on the other hand, is a subset of paid advertising.
 It allows brands to reach targeted audiences in addition to or outside of their existing CRM database.